Prime Minister of the Philippines: First creation (1899)

-The next day, May 8, Aguinaldo appointed Paterno as the President of the Council of Government.
-One of his first moves during his term was to draft a copy of "Autonomy Plan" to the Schurman Commission which asks for peace settlement with the US government.
-This also states that the Filipinos are ready to drop the idea of independence and accept US sovereignty over the archipelago.
+The next day, May 8, Aguinaldo appointed Paterno as the president of the Council of Government.
+One of his first moves during his term was to draft a copy of "Autonomy Plan" to the Schurman Commission which asks for peace settlement with the U.S. government.
+This also states that the Filipinos are ready to drop the idea of independence and accept U.S. sovereignty over the archipelago.

 Meanwhile, the takeover by Paterno of the revolutionary government and his actions towards the Schurman Commission infuriated General Antonio Luna, the commanding officer of the Philippine Army.
-He ordered to arrest Paterno and other members of the Cabinet, however, he was unsuccessful to send Paterno to jail.
+He ordered he arrest Paterno and other members of the Cabinet, but this was not carried out.
 Due to his actions, Paterno was forced to write a manifesto on June 2, 1899, stating a formal declaration of war against the United States.
 On June 5, Luna was assassinated in Nueva Ecija, one of the alleged reasons for his murder was due to this conflict with Paterno.

 During the war, the seat of Aguinaldo changed from place to place northwards as the Americans grew aggressive.
-On November 13, 1899, Paterno was captured by US forces in Benguet, thus ending his term as the President of the Council.
-Aguinaldo, however, did not appoint a successor for Paterno as he was busy for fleeing the Republic.
-On June 21, 1900, Paterno, as prisoner of war, accepted amnesty granted by the military governor General Arthur MacArthur, Jr. and he finally swore allegiance to the United States together with other members of Aguinaldo government.
+On November 13, 1899, Paterno was captured by U.S. forces in Benguet, thus ending his term as the president of the Council.
+Aguinaldo, however, did not appoint a successor for Paterno in the exigency of the situation.
+On June 21, 1900, Paterno, as prisoner of war, accepted amnesty granted by the military governor General Arthur MacArthur Jr. and he finally swore allegiance to the United States together with other members of Aguinaldo's government.

-From 1899 to 1901, Philippines was headed by American military governors.
+From 1899 to 1901, American executive authority in the Philippines was exercised by military governors.
 When Aguinaldo was captured by Gen. Frederick Funston on March 23, 1901 at Palanan, Isabela, the country was headed then by civil governors until the formal establishment of self-autonomous Commonwealth on November 15, 1935.
-The 1935 Constitution that describes the operation of the Commonwealth does not have the provision of reviving the office of the President of the Council of the Government or creating any related position.
+The 1935 Constitution that describes the operation of the Commonwealth does not have the provision of reviving the office of the president of the Council of the Government or creating any related position.
 This was continued until the Third Republic.